-Police: 1 dead, 3 hurt in shooting inside Atlanta building
+Shooting inside Atlanta building leaves 1 dead, 4 injured

-ATLANTA (AP) — One person was fatally shot and at least three others injured Wednesday in a shooting in a Midtown Atlanta building, police said.
+ATLANTA (AP) — One person was fatally shot and at least four others injured Wednesday in a shooting in a Midtown Atlanta building, police said.

-Atlanta police said there had been no additional shots fired since the initial shooting unfolded inside a building on West Peachtree Street, between 12th and 13th Streets, a commercial area with many office buildings and high-rise apartments.
+Atlanta police said there had been no additional shots fired since the initial shooting unfolded inside a building on West Peachtree Street, between 12th and 13th Streets, a commercial area with many office towers and high-rise apartments.
 No suspect was in custody and police said in an email just after 1 p.m. that it was an “active, fluid situation.”

 Police said in an email that they were actively searching for the suspect and any additional victims.
-The three injured people were taken to a hospital for treatment and the fourth person was pronounced dead at the scene.
+The four injured people were taken to a hospital for treatment and the fourth person was pronounced dead at the scene.

 The shooting comes as cities around the U.S. have been wracked by gun violence and mass shootings in 2023.